tommasoc80/ContentTypes/README.md

 - the data to replicate a set of experiments for the identification of Content Types (in the folder "Datasets");
 - the best model for the identification of Content Types obtained adopting the [BiLSTM-CNN-CRF with ELMo-Representations for Sequence Tagging implementation](https://github.com/UKPLab/elmo-bilstm-cnn-crf) by Nils Reimers and Iryna Gurevych (in the folder "Best_Model").

+This work builds on ([Sprugnoli et al., 2017](https://www.aclweb.org/anthology/E17-2042.pdf)) where we first tested our annotation scheme and run preliminary experiments using linear models.
+Data related to this previous work is available on a separate [repository](https://github.com/dhfbk/content-types).

 ------------